dotnet/training-tutorials/content/fsharp/getting-started/functions.md

 twoTest (fun x -> x < 0)
 ```

-The above snippet uses an anonymous lambda to pass a negativity check to twoTest.
+The above snippet uses an anonymous lambda to pass a negativity check to `twoTest`.

 ## Summary
 In this lesson, you continued your journey in F# by exploring the flexibility of functions.
 You now know how to create and call functions in F#.
 You've seen how whitespace sensitivity can cut down on the ceremony of curly braces and return statements.
 You learned how functions are values that can be nested and passed as arguments.
 You also created your first lambda function to master F#'s one line function syntax.
 You've learned enough to be dangerous, and in the next lesson, you'll build on this knowledge to solve a more complicated problem.